PirateNetwork/pirate/doc/tor.md

 Relevant options:

     -torautostart=1               Automatically launch and manage the bundled pirate-tor daemon (default: 1).
-Set to 0 to disable and use an externally managed Tor instead - the "Control Port" / "Authentication" setup below then applies.
+Set to 0 to disable and use an externally managed Tor instead - the "Control Port" /
+                                   "Authentication" setup below then applies.

-    -torpath=<path>   Use a specific tor binary instead of the bundled/ auto-detected one.
+    -torpath=<path>               Use a specific tor binary instead of the bundled/auto-detected one.

+    -torsocksport=<ip>:<port>     SOCKS port to launch the embedded daemon with (default: 127.0.0.1:9050).
+If that
+                                   port is already taken, the same automatic fallback -torcontrol uses picks another one
+                                   and logs it - you don't need to change this unless you want a specific port.
+Only meaningful for the embedded daemon; has no effect if -onion is set to something else (see section 1), since that always wins.

-The embedded daemon is only started if `-listenonion` is also enabled (the default) - it exists to serve the automatic onion service feature described above, not as a general-purpose SOCKS proxy.
+The embedded daemon is only started if `-listenonion` is also enabled (the default).
+It serves both roles: the automatic onion service feature described above (inbound), and - since it also opens a real SOCKS port at `-torsocksport` - reaching other `.onion` peers outbound as well, the same as if you'd passed `-onion=<that address>` yourself.
+In other words, with both `-torautostart` and `-listenonion` at their defaults, Tor connectivity in both directions works with no configuration at all; section 1's `-proxy`/`-onion` instructions are only needed if you want to point at a *different* (e.g. externally-run) Tor instance instead.

 Binary discovery order, if `-torpath` isn't set: a `pirate-tor` binary sitting next to the running `pirated`/`pirate-qt` executable (checked against the